eclipse-vertx/vert.x/core_manual_groovy.md

 ## Deploying a simple verticle

-To deploy a verticle programmatically call the function `deployVerticle` on the `container` variable.
+To deploy a verticle programmatically call the method `deployVerticle` on the `container` variable.
 The return value of `deployVerticle` is the unique id of the deployment, which can be used later to undeploy the verticle.

 To deploy a single instance of a verticle: